STREETLY,

 We had better be

-getting back up the track and onto the main road.
+getting back up the track to the main road.
 Past

 that field behind the Darlingtons.
 Before we go,